BYU-Hydroinformatics/Water-Data-Explorer/docs/WDE_user_func.rst

 .. note::
    User can hide or show the Graphs Panel by means of the |graph_panel| icon on the right of the application header.

-In the opened window, User can select a variable of interest, plot type, and time period of interest
+   In the opened window, the user can select a variable of interest, plot type, and time period of interest.

 .. note::
    .. image:: images/menu_plotly.png